Who's Challenging Who

 Involving the public has led to detailed feedback on the content of the training programme and the delivery of the course.

-As well as being grounded in longer-term research and theoretical development, Who’s Challenging Who offers a practical solution to the inclusion of the perspectives of users with learning disability and challenging behaviours in staff training to directly impact social care practice.
+As well as being grounded in longer-term research and theoretical development, Who’s Challenging Who offers a practical solution to the inclusion of the perspectives of users with LD and CB in staff training to directly impact social care practice.